Dynamic Mindfulness Core Values

 Mindfulness meditation is in the heart of our practice.

 Yoga practice does not happen solely on the mat.
 It touches all areas of our lives, including our relationships with the people around us.
 No one is unwelcome or judged in our community; everyone is treated with love and acceptance.
 All body shapes are welcome.
 All sexual orientations are welcome.
+All abilities are welcome.

 Our yoga teacher training is a team process; trainees are encouraged to offer support and ideas to other students.
 Spirited debate about ideas or concepts is great, personal attacks are not.